Skip to main content Skip to search Skip to main navigation

 Average rating of 5 out of 5 stars

-Shelled hemp seeds Organic Austria
+Shelled hemp seeds organic

-Hulled hemp seeds - protein-rich power food (100% natural) Hemp seeds are characterised by an unusually high nutrient density.
-Rich in easily digestible protein, essential fatty acids, vitamins, minerals, antioxidants, fibre and lecithin in perfect balance for our body.
+Hulled hemp seeds - protein-rich power food Hemp seeds are characterised by an unusually high nutrient density.
+Rich in easily digestible protein, essential fatty acids, vitamins, minerals, antioxidants, fibre and lecithin in perfect balance for our bodies.
 Hemp has an optimal functional ratio of omega-3 to omega-6 fatty acids for humans, which is generally considered to be 4:1.
 Hemp seeds are therefore an excellent brain food, beautify the skin and promote the oxygen supply to the cells.
 Hemp seeds are a good food for the supply of EFS, linoleic acid, alpha-linolenic acid and the rare gamma-linolenic acid.
 These fatty acids are required for the production of numerous hormones and for cell renewal.
 They support the functions of the human body to maintain health and contribute to the normal development and growth of the organism.
 Omega-3 fatty acids are incorporated into the cell membrane and are necessary for its structure and function.
 Omega-3 fatty acids have an influence on blood lipid regulation.
 They contribute to health as part of a balanced diet.
 An ideal food for athletes, as edible hemp builds muscle and increases endurance.
 Vegetarians also benefit from this rich and high-quality source of protein.
 In contrast to whole seeds, hulled hemp seeds have a low fibre content.
 Why we love hulled hemp seeds Hemp seeds are a wonderful gift from nature.
 Not only are they one of the most nutritious foods on the planet, they are also the most environmentally friendly food ever!
 Hemp grows easily everywhere, requires no pesticides or herbicides and is suitable for the production of almost everything we need in our modern society: Clothes, paper, biodegradable plastic, fuel, cars, building insulation, just to name a few.
 In addition, hemp seeds offer outstanding health benefits.
 They contain all the essential amino acids and essential fatty acids (including the rare gamma-linolenic acid!) that the body cannot produce itself and that are necessary for maintaining healthy human life.
 Hardly any other plant source contains essential amino acids in such an easily digestible form or essential fatty acids in such an optimal ratio for humans.
 Because shelled hemp seeds are so rich in important nutrients, we consume plenty of them every day.
 A feat that is easy to accomplish, as hulled hemp seeds are a delicious and versatile food.
 SamaraNatura hulled hemp seeds Our hulled hemp seeds are obtained from legal, officially authorised cultivars that are grown in Austria without pesticides or agrochemicals.
 The omega-3 content in hemp seeds is higher when the plant grows in cooler climates, such as in Germany and Austria.
 Use of hulled hemp seeds Delicious on their own or sprinkled over salads, soups and other dishes; as an ingredient in smoothies, muesli and desserts.
 Beginner or child (2-9 years): 15-30 grams per day Teenager (10-18 years): 30-50 grams Adults: 50-75 grams per day Competitive athletes: up to 140 grams per day Hemp seeds should only be eaten raw and should not be cooked with food.
 As hemp seeds do not contain the enzyme inhibitors typical of many seeds, they can be eaten raw without having to soak them in water first.
 You can also drink hemp fresh in the form of milk by pureeing the peeled seeds in water and straining them if necessary (see recipe).
 Weight variants As we have constantly received requests for larger packaging units, we now offer the following bag sizes: 250g, 500g, 1kg and 12.5kg.
 To change the size, simply click on "Weight variants" at the top right.
 Nutritional values of hulled hemp seeds per 100g Energy value 2627kJ/635kcalFat 55gof which saturated fatty acids 4.8gOmega-3 fatty acids 10gCarbohydrates 2.8gof which sugar 1.9gDietary fibre 4.1gProtein 29gSalt 0.03g

 Content: 250 Gramm (CHF 5.40 / 100 Gramm)